Mrs. Katherine Okesson

 Mrs. Okesson’s available cds include premiere recordings of Libby Larsen’s Dreaming Blue and Meira Warschauer’s Jerusalem, Open Your Gates, “Open Your Gates and Receive God’s Glory.”
 Mrs. Okesson also played the Baroque violin on two recordings featuring the Smithsonian Chamber Players.
 She was featured as a soloist with the Coeur D’Alene Symphony Orchestra and the Midwest Chamber Ensemble.

 As a pedagogue, Mrs. Okesson has taught collegiate classes in music theory, ear training, and music appreciation at Kansas State University and Northern Illinois University.
 From 2002-2006, she was a faculty member of the Rockford College Music Academy and the Holy Names Music Center.
-Mrs. Okesson appeared as a guest teaching artist and violin specialist for the 2015 Heart of America Winter Suzuki Workshop and the 2016 High Plains Music Camp.
+Mrs. Okesson appeared as a guest teaching artist and violin specialist for the 2015-2017 Heart of America Winter Suzuki Workshops and the 2016 High Plains Music Camp.
 She has judged solo and ensemble festivals and competitions in Washington, South Carolina, and Kansas and is presently an adjudicator for KSHSAA.
 Mrs. Okesson is a certified teacher of the Sassmannshaus and Suzuki methods.
+She is a member of the American String Teachers Association, the American Orff-Schulwerk Association, the National Association for Music Education, the League of American Orchestras, and the Folk Alliance Music Society, along with affiliated state chapters of these organizations.
 In addition to her current performance schedule, she maintains a private violin and viola studio and teaches violin and chamber music at the University of Kansas.

 Mrs. Okesson graduated from the Peabody Conservatory of Music with a BM in Violin Performance (studies with Violaine Melancon of the Peabody Trio and Yung-Ku Ahn, founder of the Seoul Orchestra).
 She received her Performer’s Certificate in Violin from Northern Illinois University (studies with Mathias Tacke and the Vermeer Quartet).
 Her graduate work includes a Master of Music from KSU (studies with Dr. Cora Cooper) and postgraduate studies at the University of South Carolina.
-She is currently completing a DMA in Violin Performance at the University of Kansas.
+She is currently completing a DMA in Violin Performance at the University of Kansas, where she holds ABD status.

 Mrs. Okesson plays on an Italian violin by Giulio Degani (Venice, 1900) and a bow by James Tubbs.